 Data analysis.
 Pexels Image.

-This article provides a comprehensive revenue breakdown of Berkshire Hathaway Inc. It highlights the company’s diverse portfolio, which includes segments such as insurance, railroads, energy, travel centers, manufacturing, wholesale distribution, and service and retailing.
+This article provides a comprehensive revenue breakdown of Berkshire Hathaway Inc. It highlights the company’s diverse portfolio, consisting of segments such as insurance, railroads, energy, travel centers, manufacturing, wholesale distribution, and service and retailing.

-For a complete definitions of these business categories, you may visit this section: Berkshire Hathaway business segments.
+For a complete definition of these business categories, you may visit this section: Berkshire Hathaway business segments.

-Please note that the revenue breakdown provided does not account for the eliminations due to intersegment transactions.
+Please note that the revenue breakdown presented here does not account for the eliminations due to intersegment transactions.
 Consequently, the total sum of these revenues may slightly differ from the final amount presented in the company’s consolidated statements of earnings.

 Let’s take a look!